 4. Can a child get sick from too many mosquito bites?

-It is possible for a child to get sick from mosquito bites, but this is usually due to the transmission of a virus or other pathogen, such as malaria, West Nile virus, and zika virus, through the mosquito’s bite (1).
+Mosquito bites in children can lead to sickness, but this is usually due to the transmission of a virus or other pathogen, such as malaria, West Nile virus, and zika virus, through the mosquito’s bite (1).

 It is not possible to completely avoid mosquito bites in toddlers as they love being outdoors.
 However, following certain crucial and simple preventive measures could help keep your toddler safe from the after-effects of being bitten by a mosquito.
 Be mindful of the locality your toddler plays to keep them less prone to such bites and follow proper hygiene in and around your vicinity to keep mosquitoes at bay.
 You may apply ice or lotion to soothe a mosquito bite in your toddler and prevent them from scratching excessively.
 Seek medical care if the inflammation does not resolve in a couple of days or appears to have become infected.
 You can prevent your child’s discomfort by following simple measures.